jiwatec/yapayapa/README.md

 ## How offline works

-With no network you can still open the app, read your history, and compose — messages queue in an encrypted local outbox and send automatically when a connection returns.
+With no network you can still open the app, read your history, and compose.
+Messages queue in an encrypted local outbox and send automatically when a connection returns.
 The server holds ciphertext for offline recipients until they come back.
-If both sides are offline and not on the same LAN, the message simply waits in the sender's outbox.
+If both sides are offline and not on the same LAN, the message waits in the sender's outbox.

 LAN mode is opt-in: discovery runs only while a `peers` command is active, peers verify each other's identity keys before exchanging anything, and the